-International students (for whom English is a second language) may not choose their native language to fulfill the language requirement.
-Instead, they may take a total of four English courses (ENG 1050 and three literature courses at the 2100 level or above) to fulfill both the literature and foreign language core requirements.
-NOTE: The credit value of language courses varies from three to six credits.
-Regardless of the number of credits, a language course counts for only one course.
+Language Option C: International students (for whom English is a second language) may choose to fulfill their language requirement in their native language by taking two advanced literature courses in the language.
+Or they may choose to fulfill the language requirement by taking a total of four English courses (ENG-1050 and three advanced literature courses at the 2100 level or above) to fulfill both the literature and foreign language core requirements.
+International students always have the option of selecting a third language for study.